under construction

 This is a robust "extendable" 12V power cannon.

 Meant to feed a standard transmitter that needs about 15 Amps.
 It is of the old dissipative analog type.
 The more power you want, the more power Transistors you add with current divider resistors.
-Start with at least 4x 2N3772.
-It is based on a SGS L200 application with good overcurrent/foldback limitation.
+Start with at least 4x 2N3772 (100V) or 2N3773 (140V).
+JRC used 2SD717 in their analog supply, it is a little less robust.
+Recently I used MJ15022 in a power Amp, also a higher voltage power cannon.
+The circuit is based on a SGS L200 application with good overcurrent/foldback limitation.
 But it is extended and more thorough tested on the edge of currentlimit and attempts to let it oscillate.
 Every attempt caused counter actions during the design stage!!
-Also an extra diode brigde for high power is added ON THE OUTPUT to make it almost idiot proof by too heavy experiments.
+Also an extra high power diode brigde is added ON THE OUTPUT to make it almost idiot proof by too heavy experiments.
 Try to understand the special way of wiring, keep to it to make it stable and also try to keep it EMC proof.
-The plus and minus "bar" are low impedance points on heavy output terminals, possibly enlarged with some heavy copper lugs.
+The plus and minus "bar" are low impedance points on heavy output terminals, possibly enlarged with some heavy triangular copper lugs.
 EMC capacitors from those points with very short wiring to ground = metal frame.

 Here is a schematics "sketch" set